richard97rb/EurekaServer_P1/README.md

 ## Documentation

-Firts of all, you will need to download the [Endpoints](https://drive.google.com/file/d/1cxsmiB8yKuqgMcmo4c_9MPfvkZ3nppgz/view?usp=sharing) and then you will need to import it on the postman.
+Firts of all, you will need to download the [Endpoints](https://drive.google.com/file/d/1syET_MUYuCLY41rrA7FvWOxcpka9BZMA/view?usp=sharing) and then you will need to import it on the postman.

-In the next step, you will need to start the ConfigServer and then start the remaining microservices.Before it, you will need to create the databases on mongodb.
-You can find the names in ConfigRepo, you will see the repositories below :
+In the next step, you will need to start the ConfigServer and then start the remaining microservices with the command "docker-compose up" in each project.

 - [ConfigRepo](https://github.com/DiegoKraenauEveris/ConfigRepo)
 - [ConfigServer](https://github.com/DiegoKraenauEveris/ConfigServer_P1)